 You can apply for an Innovator visa if:

-- you want to set up or run a business in the UK - you need to have your business or business idea endorsed by an approved body
+- you want to set up or run a business in the UK

 - you’re from outside the European Economic Area (EEA) and Switzerland